lulasz/SuperFSM/README.md

 ## SuperFSM
-Is a compact form of a Finite State Machine for Unity3D
+Is a compact form of a generic Finite State Machine for Unity3D

 ### Usage
 ```C#